What to do when you can't decide

 So, you don’t know what you want to do after graduation.
 The good news is, you’re not alone.

 In high school, only a few people I knew had an idea of what they wanted to be — and those were typically the people who wanted careers with clearly-defined paths: nurse, lawyer, or farmer, for example.
-If you know that you want to go to university, but you don’t know what you want program to apply to, don’t worry!
+If you know that you want to go to university, but you don’t know what program to apply to, don’t worry!
 We’ve got some tips that will help you to consider what your next steps could be.

 feet standing on road over three directional arrows